 A: In most cases, when customers call us for pest control service, pests have been observed in the home.
-With our Border Patrol service, initially we treat the conducive and active areas inside the home as well as creating a treated zone outside the home.
+With our Silver Star Pest Control service, initially we treat the conducive and active areas inside the home as well as creating a treated zone outside the home.
 Once we have controlled the interior population, a regularly scheduled quarterly exterior service is recommended in order to maintain a treated zone or perimeter “shield” which helps keep the pests outside, not in.
-Of course, upon request, future interior services are available at no extra charge as part of our Border Patrol program.
+Of course, upon request, future interior services are available at no extra charge as part of our Silver Star Pest Control program.

 Q: Will I ever have to be home after the initial service?

-A: No, with our convenient Border Patrol program you do not have to be home unless you have a problem inside.
+A: No, with our convenient Silver Star Pest Control program you do not have to be home unless you have a problem inside.
 Your technician will service the exterior of your home on a quarterly basis.
 Dugas will mail you a post card informing you of your service date so you can unlock gates or put animals up.

 Q: Are there any preparations I need to make prior to the exterior service?